 If you decide to explore other options, here are a few features that, depending on your team’s and business’s needs, you should consider:

-LEAPWORK builds on the success and functionality of Selenium but is much easier to use and doesn’t require any coding skills.
-It provides you with all the useful feature of a test automation tool listed above.
+Leapwork builds on the success and functionality of Selenium.
+However, it is much easier to use and doesn’t require any coding skills.
+It provides you with all the useful features of a test automation tool listed above.

-If you want to learn more about LEAPWORK and see how it differs from Selenium, check out our complete LEAPWORK vs. Selenium comparison here.
+If you want to learn more about Leapwork and see how it differs from Selenium, download our whitepaper: Selenium Automation.